DavidBoja/docker-collection/README.md

 and optional additional files (such as python requirements.txt, conda environemnts.yml, etc.).

-The idea is to build the docker image from the Dockerfile using `build.sh` and run the docker container using `run.sh`.
-For a project `SELECTED-PROJECT` run the following:
+The idea is to build the docker image from the `Dockerfile` using `build.sh` and run the docker container using `run.sh`.
+For a project `<SELECTED-PROJECT>` run the following:

 ```
-cd dockers/SELECTED-PROJECT
+cd dockers/<SELECTED-PROJECT>
 sh build.sh
 sh run.sh CODE-PATH DATA-PATH
 ```
 where `CODE-PATH` is the path to the code from the original GitHub repository, and `DATA-PATH` is the <ins>optional</ins> path to the datasets location you want to use in the docker container.
+For more instructions read the `dockers/<SELECTED-PROJECT>/README_<SELECTED-PROJECT>.md`.

 <br>